 With the new level of responsibility, Susan’s reaped ample rewards.
 Since the surgery, her physical health improved — and so did her self-esteem.
 Her son recently graduated from medical school.
 Susan attended the ceremony with renewed confidence, wearing a stylish new dress.

-“Before the surgery, I would always look around to see if I was the fattest person in the room,” she said.
+“Before the surgery, I would always look around to see if I was the fattest person in the room,” she says.
 “That doesn’t cross my mind anymore.”

 Susan walks regularly to stay in shape and receives on-going emotional comfort through the center’s support groups.
 She knows her overhauled approach to eating and exercising requires consistency.

 “People who are overweight and are considering surgical intervention should know that this procedure is not a magic bullet.
-You can easily gain the weight back,” asserted Susan.
+You can easily gain the weight back,” Susan asserts.
 “Your problems don’t disappear because you have surgery.
 It takes work, but it’s worth it.”